-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Measure Title Mitigation TextContractor and the Authority will comply with federal and state regulations and guidelines regarding the treatment of human remains, including relevant sections of Native American Graves Protection and Repatriation Act (Section 3(c)(d)); California Health and Safety Code, Section 8010 et seq.; and California Public Resources Code Section 5097.98; and consult with the Native American Heritage Commission, tribal groups, and the SHPO.In the event of an unanticipated archaeological discovery, the Contractor will cease work in the immediate vicinity of the find, based on the direction of the archaeological monitor or the apparent location of cultural resources if no monitor is present.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Contractor and the Authority will comply with federal and state regulations and guidelines regarding the treatment of human remains, including relevant sections of Native American Graves Protection and Repatriation Act (Section 3(c)(d)); California Health and Safety Code, Section 8010 et seq.; and California Public Resources Code Section 5097.98; and consult with the Native American Heritage Commission, tribal groups, and the SHPO.
+In the event of an unanticipated archaeological discovery, the Contractor will cease work in the immediate vicinity of the find, based on the direction of the archaeological monitor or the apparent location of cultural resources if no monitor is present.
 If no Qualified Archaeologist is present, no work can commence until it is approved by the Qualified Archaeologist in accordance with the MOA, ATP, and monitoring plan.
 The Contractor's Qualified Archaeologist will assess the potential significance of the find and make recommendations for further evaluation and treatment as necessary.
-These steps may include evaluation for the CRHR and NRHP and necessary Phase Schedule Party Reporting Party Text Mechanism Impact # and Impact Title 15126.4(b)(3) and in consultation with the signatories and consulting parties to the MOA.
-If data recovery is the only feasible mitigation the Contractor's qualified Principal Investigator will prepare a data recovery plan as required under CEQA Guidelines Section 15126.4(b)(3)(C), the MOA, and ATP, for the Authority's approval.
+These steps may include evaluation for the CRHR and NRHP and necessary treatment to resolve significant effects if the resource is a historical resource or historic property.
+If, after documentation is reviewed by the Authority and they determine it is a historic property, and the SHPO concurs that the resource is eligible for the NRHP, or the Authority determines it is eligible for the CRHR, preservation in place will be considered by the Authority in the order of priority provided in CEQA Guidelines Section 15126.4(b)(3) and in consultation with the signatories and consulting parties to the MOA.
+If data recovery is the only feasible mitigation the Contractor's qualified Principal Investigator will prepare a data recovery plan as required under CEQA Guidelines Section 15126.4(b)(3)(c), the MOA, and ATP, for the Authority's approval.
 The Contractor will notify the Authority, which will notify the California State Lands Commission, if the find is a cultural resource on or in the submerged lands of California and consequently under the jurisdiction of the California State Lands Commission.
 The Authority will comply with all applicable rules and regulations promulgated by California State Lands Commission with respect to cultural resources in submerged lands.
 If human remains are discovered on state-owned or private lands, the Contractor will contact the relevant county coroner to allow the coroner to determine if an investigation regarding the cause of death is required.
-If no investigation is required and the remains are of Native American origin, the Authority will contact the Native American Heritage Commission to identify the MLD.
+If no investigation is required and the remains are of Native American Heritage Commission to identify the MLD.
 The MLD will be empowered to reinter the remains with appropriate dignity.
 If the MLD fails to make a recommendation, the remains will be reinterred in a location not subject to further disturbance and the location